HopeZobinou/web-scrapping/hw2/hw2_report.md

 so I made the program collect the links in a list and print them to the screen.
 After that, I copied the links that weren't video/audio related or links that linked to twitter and pasted them into Notepad++.
 In Notepad++, I got rid of the duplicate links.

+### Q2.
+Get TimeMaps for Each URI (2 points)

+Obtain the [TimeMaps](http://www.mementoweb.org/guide/quick-intro/) for each of the unique URIs from Q1 using the ODU Memento Aggregator, [MemGator](https://github.com/oduwsdl/MemGator).

+Finally, upload the TimeMaps to your GitHub repo -- you'll also use these for Q3.
+Put them in a separate folder, not the same folder as your report.

+## Answer

+Below is the code used to make the time maps for each URI.

 # References

 *Reference 1, <https://github.com/anwala/teaching-web-science/tree/main/fall-2023/week-3/twitter-scraper#example-2-extract-tweets-from-search>